By Melissa King

 Why not team Spring flowering bulbs in pots with pretty annuals such as Lobelia, Violas, Alyssum and primulas, which are in flower at a similar time?
 Once your bulbs have finished flowering, pots can be moved out of the way to hide the dying foliage.

-For outstanding growth and flowering, use Scotts Osmocote Bulb Premium Potting Mix.
+For outstanding growth and flowering, use Scotts Osmocote Premium Plus Superior Potting Mix.

 Melissa’s Top Tip: Why not plant a range of bulb varieties in “layers” in deeper pots to create a lasting succession of colour.